celestiaorg/celestia-node/docs/adr/adr-013-blocksync-overhaul-part-2.md

 dissemination over the Celestia's DA p2p network.
 However, it does not fit well in the Recent EDS use case.

 `GossipSub`'s efficacy comes from overlay mesh network based over "physical" connections.
 Peers form logical links to up to constant DHi(12)(TODO Link) number of peers.
-Every gossiped message goes only to these peers in the mesh.
+Every gossiped message goes only to these peers in the mesh (the [fanout][gs-fanout] case is out of scope in this explanation).
 A new logical link is established on every new "physical" connection.
 When there are too many logical links (>DHi), random logical links are pruned.
 However, there is no differentiation between peer types, so pruning can happen to any peer.

 Subsequently, with `GossipSub` any FN may prune all other BNs/FNs and end up being connected only to LNs, missing any new EDS notifications.
 Additionally, `GossipSub` implements peer exchange with pruned peers, e.g. when a FN has too many links,